vmware-tanzu/tanzu-dev-portal/content/guides/reactive-spring-security-simple.md

  1) The builder supports the algorithm hint using curly braces.
 Here we specify `noop` (plaintext) password encoding.
 In the background, Spring Security uses an [DelegatingPasswordEncoder](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/crypto/password/DelegatingPasswordEncoder.html) to determine the proper encoder to use such as pbkdf2, scrypt, sha256, etc...

 > **_WARNING:_**  Please do not use plaintext `{noop}` in production!
-A good writeup describing the evolution of password storage and hints for what you can do to prevent tampering can be found in [the Spring Security docs](https://docs.spring.io/spring-security/reference/features/authentication/password-storage.html)
+A good write-up describing the evolution of password storage and hints for what you can do to prevent tampering can be found in [the Spring Security docs](https://docs.spring.io/spring-security/reference/features/authentication/password-storage.html)

 ### About User Resolution